Aitilla/Fagprove/README.md

    * This will be for authentication
    // Link to be added

-For testing I most likely will be using Jest
-   * This is a well known testing library
-   // Link to be added

 For encrypting/Hashing passwords and sessions I will be using bcrypt
    * An easy way of encryption and comparing for validation
    // Link to be added